FlipsideCrypto/base-models/models/doc_descriptions/general/__overview__.md

 - [goerli.fact_event_logs](https://flipsidecrypto.github.io/base-models/#!/model/model.base_models.goerli__fact_event_logs)
 - [goerli.fact_traces](https://flipsidecrypto.github.io/base-models/#!/model/model.base_models.goerli__fact_traces)

+## **Helpful User-Defined Functions (UDFs)**

+UDFs are custom functions built by the Flipside team that can be used in your queries to make your life easier.

+Please visit [LiveQuery Functions Overview](https://flipsidecrypto.github.io/livequery-models/#!/overview) for a full list of helpful UDFs.

 ## **Data Model Overview**

 The Base models are built a few different ways, but the core fact tables are built using three layers of sql models: **bronze, silver, and gold (or core).**